Understand Your Stress

 But those stressors are rare, and for many people, stress can be a constant as we race from home to work to the grocery store to the gym and back home again, squeezing in myriad other activities including taking the kids to football and ballet practice and canning the umpteenth batch of tomatoes from the bumper crop we grew in this year’s garden.

-Chronic stress leads the fight-or-flight response to stay turned on, creating chaos in almost all the body’s organs and putting you at an increased risk of not only diabetes but also a wealth of health problems including heart attacks, strokes and high blood pressure.
+Chronic stress leads the fight-or-flight response to stay turned on, creating chaos in almost all the body’s organs and putting you at an increased risk of not only diabetes but also a wealth of health problems including heart attacks, strokes, and high blood pressure.

 But that’s not all.

-Increases anxiety and depression
+Increases Anxiety and Depression

-Those who live with high levels of stress not only have an increased risk of anxiety – stress hormones fuel feelings of nervousness – they can also be at a higher risk of developing depression.
+Those who live with high levels of stress not only have an increased risk of anxiety – stress hormones fuel feelings of nervousness – but they can also be at a higher risk of developing depression.

 According to researchers at the U.S. National Institute of Mental Health, mice that were put into stressful situations showed symptoms of depression, such as giving up things they enjoyed and taking more time to eat meals.
 (Ref.
 2)

-“I think the findings fit well with the idea that stress can cause depression or those stressful situations can precipitate depression,” said lead researcher Heather Cameron in an interview with TIME magazine.
+“I think the findings fit well with the idea that stress can cause depression, or those stressful situations can precipitate depression,” said lead researcher Heather Cameron in an interview with TIME magazine.

 The Shrinking Brain